-After his son Billy was born in 1958, Willie Nelson, who would go on to write one of Patsy's biggest hits, "Crazy", moved his family to Houston.
-On the way, Nelson, who was known at the time as Hugh, stopped by the Esquire Ballroom to sell his original songs to house band singer Larry Butler.
+Jimmy Day and Willie Nelson (right) at the Esquire Ballroom in the 1950s the time as Hugh, stopped by the Esquire Ballroom to sell his original songs to house band singer Larry Butler.
 Butler refused to purchase the song "Mr. Record Man" for \$10 (\$85 now) instead giving Nelson a six-night-a-week job singing in the club and a \$50 (\$425 now) loan to rent an apartment.
 Nelson rented an apartment near Houston, in Pasadena, Texas, where he also worked at the radio station as the sign-on disk jockey.
 Nelson was inspired to write the song "Night Life" during one of his trips from his home in Pasadena to his job singing nights at the Esquire.
-The lyrics speak to broken dreams and the struggle to make it as a musician: https://www.azlyrics.com/lyrics/willienelson/nightlife.html
+The lyrics speak to broken dreams and the struggle to make it as a musician.